WAS THE ATONEMENT COMPLETE OR NOT COMPLETE ON THE CROSS?

-On the other hand, the atonement that was accomplished at the cross didn’t completely solved the problem of the power of sin and believer’s slavery to sin, the still ongoing presence of the sinful nature (including the “law of sin”) in the believers.
+On the other hand, the atonement that was accomplished at the cross didn’t completely solve the problem of the power of sin and the believer’s slavery to sin, the still ongoing presence of the sinful nature (including the “law of sin”) in the believers.

-The cross didn’t also solved the issue of responsibility for introducing sin in the perfect and holy universe and previously sinless planet earth, and responsibility for leading born again Christians to sin.
+The cross didn’t also solve the issue of responsibility for introducing sin in the perfect and holy universe and previously sinless planet Earth, and responsibility for leading born-again Christians to sin.
 It is the final atonement that is going to deal with these aspects of sin.
 And that is the very reason why both the Bible as well as Spirit of Prophecy (Ellen White) clearly suggest that the atonement in this sense is not complete yet.

 Since Jesus’ death on the cross did not bring the universe into perfect harmony we can say that in a sense the atonement is not complete, and therefore, the same Savior continues His atoning work now in the most holy place of the heavenly sanctuary until it is finished in due time.